Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Additionally, you may not impose any restrictions on the rights granted by the license, and if you violate the license your rights provided by the license are terminated [7].
 The latter is often referred to as a _patent retaliation clause_, since if you sue for patent infringement you get penalized [8] - you lose all rights under the license including any patents granted.

+³ _I was not able to find any case testing the interpretation of GPLv2's implicit patent clause, but one would think such a case should exist thus shedding some light on this question._

 ## Question: Who can get Sued for Infringement